Teacher in Charge: Ms V. Sandes.Recommended Prior Learning

 Animator/Digital Artist, Architect, Art Director (Film, Television or Stage), Artist, Artistic Director, Film and Video Editor, Tattoo Artist, Film/Television Camera Operator, Fashion Designer, Graphic Designer, Interior Designer, Industrial Designer, Jeweller, Make-up Artist, Curator, Graphic Pre-press Worker, Director (Film, Television, Radio or Stage), Visual Merchandiser, Exhibition and Collections Technician, Media Producer, Production Assistant (Film, Television, Radio or Stage), Game Developer, Photographer, Secondary School TeacherContributions and Equipment/Stationery

-There is a cost of $79 which contributes toward materials and folio boards.
-Other costs will range from $30 to approximately $80 for project materials, depending on the project chosen.
+There is a cost of $79 (TBC) which contributes toward materials and folio boards.
+Other costs will range from approximately $30 to $80 for project materials, depending on the project chosen.